assist-iot/assist-iot-documentation/docs/source/verticals/manageability/devices_management_enabler.rst

 Kubernetes clusters
 *********************
-The enabler shows a **table with the registered K8s clusters** in the Smart Orchestrator and some information: ID, name, K8s version, server URL, status and creation date.
+The enabler shows a **table with the registered K8s clusters** in the Smart Orchestrator and some information: ID, name, server URL, status, Cloud and CNI.

 .. figure:: ./k8sclusters.png
   :alt: Devices management user interface
   :align: center

 To **register a new K8s cluster**, click on the *Add a new cluster* button and a form will appear.
-There are two options to register a new cluster
-(click on the top right button to switch between these options):

 .. warning::
   - Ensure that all the K8s nodes are added to the K8s cluster prior to adding the cluster to the Smart Orchestrator.

-  - The first cluster to be added must be the *cloud* cluster (the cluster where is installed the Smart Orchestrator).

-  - Cluster name and all names in the Kubeconfig must be the same.

   For more information about adding K8s clusters, please visit the `Smart Orchestraror enabler entry <https://assist-iot-enablers-documentation.readthedocs.io/en/latest/horizontal_planes/smart/smart_orchestrator.html>`_

-**(i) upload a kubeconfig JSON/YAML file** (examples can be found below)
+For adding a cluster, upload its kubeconfig JSON/YAML file (examples can be found below).Choose the installed CNI (Container Network Interface) within the cluster and indicate the cloud role by selecting the checkbox.

 .. figure:: ./k8scluster_form_file.png
   :alt: Register a new K8s cluster uploading a Kubeconfig file